samhforbes/eyetrackingR/README.md

 ***

-Copyright (c) 2015, Jacob Dink and Brock Ferguson
+Copyright (c) 2021, Samuel Forbes, Jacob Dink and Brock Ferguson

 Released under the MIT License (see LICENSE for details)